Identity Observation Operators#

 property shape#

-A tuple holding the shape of the observation operator (observation size, model state size)
+A tuple holding the shape of the observation operator (model state size, model state size)

 property model#